Weiqingyi487/MH6822_Weiqingyi/docs/system_design.md

 The current prototype is designed as a governance architecture demonstration rather than a production-ready AI lending platform.

 Several technical and operational components are simplified within the current project scope.
-First, the system does not implement live financial data integration or real-time machine learning deployment.
+Firstly, the system does not implement live financial data integration or real-time machine learning deployment.
 The lightweight Python prototype is intended only to demonstrate jurisdiction-aware governance logic.

 Second, the explainability and fairness assessment mechanisms are conceptual rather than fully model-driven.
 Advanced explainable AI methods such as SHAP or LIME are not implemented in the current prototype.